geekbrit/ResCal/README.md

 * Drag one of the predefined meeting types onto any of the resource calendars
 * Drag meetings within and between resources
 * Click on meetings to open an event-editing box
-* drag the bottom edge of a meeting to change its overall duration
+* Drag the bottom edge of a meeting to change its overall duration
+* Delete an event by clicking on the 'X' in the top-right corner of the event

+The test/demo system uses localStorage to provide event persistence.
+In a real implementation, this would be replaced by, or enhanced with server-side storage using Ajax transactions.

 ## Objective
 To create an alternative to the FullCalendar jquery plugin.
 Improvements over FullCalendar include: